 Known as The Shady Rest, this shuttered storefront sits in the rural Tibwin community of McClellanville.
 The community’s name comes from nearby Tibwin Plantation.
 Following the collapse of the rice industry after the Civil War, many newly-freed African-Americans established communities just beyond the plantations where they were once enslaved.

 We would like to make this page better.
 Do you have information about Shady Rest that you would like to share?
-If so, please send it to the South Carolina Picture Project.
+If so, please let us know below..
 Thank you!

 Reflections on The Shady Rest

-Brandon Coffey, who contributed the above photo, says: “This quaint and weathered old building is known as The Shady Rest.
+Brandon Coffey, who contributed the photos on this page, says: “This quaint and weathered old building is known as The Shady Rest.
 The Shady Rest was a popular night club in the African-American community known as Tibwin named for the nearby plantation in the McClellanville area of Charleston County.
 Descendants of enslaved people settled outside of plantation lands not only from Tibwin but also Laurel Hill, Doe Hall, and Buck Hall plantations.
 Driving down in this area you will see these names used for these communities scattered about.
 It is a place approached by now modern highways but still steeped in ancient tradition.”